angrykoala/wendigo/README.md

 > Only Css Selectors supported

-**selectedOptions(selector)**
-Returns all the selected options of the first element matching the given selector.
-If no value is set, the text of the option will be returned.

-Will throw if no element is found.

-> Css, Xpath and Dom selectors supported

 **clearValue(selector)**
 Clears any value that exists in any of the elements matched by the given selector.
 Setting the value to "".